mascam97/nestjs-api-store/README.md

 - **Add unit testing**: There are some files made by default for some components, these does not work
 - **Add Continuous Integration**: Add some GitHub Actions for the testing
 - **Add Docker container for the Nodejs project**: The project is run in a local environment, it should in a container as database in a the same network
+- **Improve business logic**: There are some rules to define and fix, a review after making testing

 ## Getting Started :rocket: